jl2922/hps/README.md

 The performance of HPS comparing to other well-known C++ serializers for some most common data structures in high performance computing are as follows:

 Note:
-For the hash map benchmarks, both HPS and Boost can serialize `std::unordered_map` directly, ProtoBuf uses its own Map type which may not be a hash map, and CapnProto does not support hash map or similar types.
+For the hash map benchmarks, both HPS and Boost serialize `std::unordered_map` directly, ProtoBuf uses its own Map type which may not be a hash map, and CapnProto does not support hash map or similar types.
 The test codes are in the [benchmark](https://github.com/jl2922/hps/tree/master/src/benchmark) directory.

 ![Serialize and Parse Time](https://raw.githubusercontent.com/jl2922/hps/master/src/benchmark/time.png)